ndimatteo/HULL/README.md

 4. Add CORS Origins to your newly created Sanity project (visit: [manage.sanity.io](https://manage.sanity.io) and go to Settings > API):
     - Add your Studio URLs **_with_** credentials: `http://localhost:3333` and `[subdomain].sanity.studio`
     - Add your Front-end URLs **_without_** credentials: `http://localhost:3000` and `https://[subdomain].vercel.app`

+### 3) Shopify Storefront Access
+1. Enable Private Apps in Shopify
+   - Apps > "Manage Private Apps" *(text link in page footer)*
+   - Enable Private Apps
+2. Create new Private App
+   - Apps > Manage Private Apps > "Create private app"
+   - Give this a relevant name, I prefer: "Headless Storefront", so it's clear what it's being used for
+   - Use your dev email to know when there are issues
+   - Change Admin API permissions on "Products" to `Read and write`
+   - Allow this app to access your storefront data using the Storefront API, with at least the following permissions:
+      - Read inventory of products and their variants
+      - Read and modify checkouts

+### 4) Shopify Webhooks
+1. Go to "Settings" *(bottom left)* -> "Notifications" -> "Webhooks" *(very bottom)*
+2. add the following webhooks:
+  - product update - `[your-domain]/api/shopify/product-update`
+  - product deletion - `[your-domain]/api/shopify/product-delete`
+> ⚠️ **Note** <br />You have to use a real domain name (no localhost).
+Be sure to use your Vercel project URL during development, and then switch to the production domain once live.
+You won't know your Vercel project domain until you deploy in a later step, just enter in what you think it will be for now!

 ### 2) NextJS (frontend)
 2. `npm install` in the project root folder on local